Top Drone Companies 2020 – the key players

 They employ a global workforce of over 6000, and have sites in Hong Kong, China, Japan, USA, Germany, and the Netherlands.

-The DJI Phantom drone (read our article for more info on these drones) is the most famous and recognisable drone available, and is now into its fourth generation.
+The DJI Phantom drone (read our article for more info on these drones) is the most famous and recognizable drone available, and is now into its fourth generation.
 It’s effective design has provided the inspiration for many, many other drones.
 We have an article on the

 Tech from top models has trickled down into their cheaper drones, like the Spark and Tello, and set the standard for what is possible with a small consumer drone.